-Nobel prize winner and sociologist Herbert Simon gave a the fitting definition of what design actually is: he said that everybody designs, who devices course of action with the aim to improve for the better.
-Design, according Simon, is not what things are, but how things might be.
+Nobel prize winner and sociologist Herbert Simon gave a fitting definition of what design actually is: he said that everybody designs, who devise a course of action with the aim to improve for the better.
+Design, according to Simon, is not what things are, but how things might be.

 Well, this definition covers quite some bit, since also the nail design studio at the corner of the street can somehow put this on their flag, also they have plenty to improve for the better… Therefore design remains a fuzzy thing and a subject, to which a lot can be associated to.

-This strong urge to adapt and alter, most likely also stems from the rather sensitive and empathic nature they possess, which causes for a low threshold level concerning issues which seem to be just not right.
-I do observe this sensitivity with many designers: they look at what’s around them, and see that it is not right.
-There always seem to be objects, occurrences, services and systems, who obviously miss their point: products, which cant be used, services, which only serve the pocket of the provider and experiences, which are disruptive in stead of holistic.
+This strong urge to adapt and alter, most likely also stems from the rather sensitive and empathic nature they possess, which causes a low threshold level concerning issues which seem to be just not right.
+I do observe this sensitivity with many designers: they look at what’s around them and see that it is not right.
+There always seem to be objects, occurrences, services and systems, who obviously miss their point: products, which cant be used, services, which only serve the pocket of the provider and experiences, which are disruptive instead of holistic.

-And particularly that what the economy is doing to the resources and the health of mother nature is of a deep concern to many designers: despite the many possibilities at hand, sustainability still is an add-on to most products, and not part of the implicit feature package.
-This all can be done much better, and that’s why, according to Simon’s definition, we have to device the course of action!
+And particularly that what the economy is doing to the resources and the health of mother nature is of deep concern to many designers: despite the many possibilities at hand, sustainability still is an add-on to most products and not part of the implicit feature package.
+This all can be done much better, and that’s why, according to Simon’s definition, we have to devise the course of action!

 The question remains as to what the concept of the better world should feature, for it to truly provide vision and to be widely accepted.
 And, does the economy really want this, or is insecurity still too attractive to do business with?